|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The University also offers the Temple Installment Payment Plan (TIPP) for those students who need an extended payment option.
 For more information about this plan, offered through Higher Education Services (HES), go to www.temple.edu/bursar/current/documents/tipp0607.pdf.

 Students who need assistance in financing their education should see a Financial Counselor in the Department of Student Financial Services (Ground Floor, Conwell/Carnell Hall).
 Call 215-204-2244 for an appointment.

 Student Loan Counseling:

-The Office of Student Financial Services (SFS) is responsible for completing loan counseling for all students who are receiving federal student loans for the first time (entrance interviews).
+The Credit and Collections unit in the Bursar's Office is responsible for completing loan counseling for all students who are receiving federal student loans for the first time (entrance interviews).
 In addition, this staff can assist students with related financial planning that would help them in completing their education at Temple.
-Students can go to http://www.fc.campusoncall.com/cgi-bin/home.pl?FromAdmin=1&campus=temple to complete the entrance interview or call SFS for additional information at (215) 204-2244.
+Students can go to www.fc.campusoncall.com/cgi-bin/home.pl?FromAdmin=1&campus=temple to complete the entrance interview or call 215-204-5262 for additional information.

-Students who are graduating must complete an exit interview on line at http://www.fc.campusoncall.com/cgi-bin/home.pl?FromAdmin=1&campus=temple or contact the Bursar's Office of Credit and Collections, 2nd floor, Carnell Hall at (215) 204-5262..
+Students who are graduating must complete an exit interview on line at www.fc.campusoncall.com/cgi-bin/home.pl?FromAdmin=1&campus=temple or contact the Credit and Collections unit in the Bursar's Office Second Floor, Carnell Hall, at 215-204-5262.